vimpunk/cratetorrent/DESIGN.md

    channel (or the IO error if any occurred).
 5. `Torrent` receives this message, processes it, and forwards it to the peer session.

+## Anatomy of seeding a block

+1. `PeerSession` receives a request for a block from peer.
+2. Various conditions are [checked](#seeding) and a block read request is sent to the disk task, along with a copy of the peer session's command sender.
+3. Check if the block's piece is already in the read cache.
+4. If not, the entire piece for which the block was requested is read from disk and placed in the read cache.
+5. Return the block via the provided sender.
+6. Peer eventually receives the block from the disk task and sends it to the peer if there hadn't been any cancel messages during this time.

 ## Error handling